Form 5472 Filing Requirements

 - Filing is required from the year the entity was formed, not only when income is earned

-Key point: If you are a non-U.S. person who owns a single-member LLC in any U.S. state, you are required to file Form 5472 with a pro forma Form 1120 every year — regardless of whether the LLC conducted any business.
+Key point: If you are a non-U.S. person who owns a single-member LLC in any U.S. state and there were reportable transactions with you or a related party, including formation funding, contributions, or distributions, you are required to file Form 5472 with a pro forma Form 1120.

 What You Need to File